 The second story that Gayle Rubin recites is one more common: psychoanalysis and its Oedipus complex.
 Rubin correctly berates psychoanalysis for its tendency to become more than a theory of the mechanisms which reproduces gender and sexuality; she argues it has largely become one of those mechanisms.
 She follows that a revolt against the mechanisms of gender must then also be a critique of psychoanalysis.
 This critique isn't new for us; Hocquenghem's queer refusal of civilization is predicated on this very refusal of psychoanalysis.
 Rubin looks at the same concepts as Hocquenghem in an attempt to flesh out her theory of gender's emergence.
 Primarily, she concerns herself with how psychoanalysis can hint toward the way children are forced into the categories of boys and girls.
 Her exegesis of psychoanalysis mostly centers around Lacan, who views his efforts as an attempt to identify the traces left in the individual's psyche by their conscription into kinship structures, as well as the transformation of their sexuality as they are integrated into civilized culture.
-For Rubin this is a nice complement to Levi-Strauss; whereas the she had already examined the exchange of individuals hend the implications of these operations of capture.
-To ignore the spiritual dimension of domestication leaves us with only half the story; with a crass, mechanistic materialism that can only offer us crass, mechanistic solutions.
+For Rubin this is a nice complement to Levi-Strauss; whereas the she had already examined the exchange of individuals within a gender system, she now turns to the interior realities of those exchanged.
+She begins from Oedipus: